-Where a teacher currently holds or becomes entitled in the 2021/22 school year to a CID of between 18 hours and 22 hours, s/he may apply to be timetabled for up to 22 hours in accordance with Circular 0048/2007.
+Where a teacher has a CID of 18 hours or more, s/he may apply to be timetabled for up to 22 hours in accordance with Circular 0011/2009.
 In such cases, the CID may be increased to 22 hours.
-Applications must be made on Part 3 of Form CID 21-22.
+Where applicable, schools are required to submit applications to the Head Office of the ETB marked for the attention of the HR Department.